ovictory1996/Analysis-of-Coffee-Shop-Sale-in-Lower-Manhattan-Hell-s-Kitchen-and-Astoria/README.md

  - weekdayNAME	Full name of the day (e.g., Sunday).
  - hour:The hour of the day the transaction took place (24-hour format).

+## Data Collection and Preparation
 ## Data Sources:
 The dataset used for this project was obtained from Coffee Sales Company.
 It contains detailed transaction records including dates, times, three different store locations, product categories, quantities sold, and pricing information.
 The data is provided in CSV format under the file name coffee_sales_data.csv.
+[Download SALES DATASET.csv](SALES_RAW_DATA.xlsx)

+### Tools used: Excel
+    - Pivot Table
+    - pivot Chart

 Data Collection and Preparation
 Raw Data Sheet: Include the raw data as a separate sheet.
 Label it clearly as "Raw Data Tools used: Excel(Add Columns Pivot Table, Pivot charts, Slicers)

-Skills demonstrated
+## Skills demonstrated
 1. Data Cleaning, Preparation  and Transformation:
  (a) Removing the duplicates
  (b) Adding Columns to Calculate Total Revenue, months, monthName,Weekday,